 Event Specific Resources for Event Supervisors

-- Event Logistics Manual - Contains information for the 2022 Event Slate as well as information concerning COVID-19 precautions and Satellite and mini SO tournament formats!
-Essential information about the best spaces to run particular events, estimated hours of preparation time, minimum suggested supplies to run the event, the number of helpers needed and tips about events from the National Rules Committee Chairs and National Event Supervisors.
+- Event Logistics Manual (Updated 12/02/22 to fix an error with regard to resources allowed for Environmental Chemistry) - Contains information for the 2023 Event Slate!
+Essential information about the best spaces to run particular events, estimated hours of preparation time, minimum suggested supplies to run the event, the number of helpers needed and tips about events from the National Rules Committee Chairs and National Event Supervisors is shared.
+The Manual also contains some general advice on how to shift events to remote tournament formats along with COVID-19 precautions should either become necessary.

 - Storm the Castle Counterweight Instructions - These instructions can be used to build low cost PVC pipe counterweights for Storm the Castle that can be used for practice and tournaments.
 The update fixes some issues around sizing the counterweight to make sure the overall size of each counterweight complies with Section 6.d. of the published rules.